BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Web-Components.md

 ```

 ## Register the element:

-  To make a `custom element` available in a page, call the `define()` method of          `Window.customElements`.

-  The `define()` method takes the following arguments:
+To make a `custom element` available in a page, call the `define()` method of `Window.customElements`.The `define()` method takes the following arguments:
 `name`
 The name of the element.
 This must start with a lowercase letter, contain a hyphen,    and satisfy certain other rules listed in the specification's definition of a [valid    name](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name).
 `constructor`
 The custom element's constructor function.
 `options`
 Only included for customized built-in elements, this is an object containing a         single property extends, which is a string naming the built-in element to extend.

   ```js
   // let the browser know that <my-element> is served by our new class